Many people assume that breaking your dependence on most things is just a matter of willpower, right?

 - Allow yourself the occasional indulgence OUTSIDE of your home.
 We don’t typically keep sweets in our house since resisting the temptation is more difficult for us with it sitting RIGHT THERE!
 We don’t dine out often, but when we do, we’ll occasionally order dessert.
 The caveats?
 We always share and what we don’t eat stays there!

 Remember that change takes time.
-In order to change your body, you have to change your habits and behaviors.
+Willpower alone isn’t enough.
+In order to change your body, you have to change your habits and behaviors, one step at a time.